kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 It's not focused much on the actual language learning aspect as much as the goofy language quirks of Japanese.

+## Games

+There is a game called [Shashingo][shashingo] that I really like.
+The whole point of the game is to run around a small city block and take pictures of things (hence the "Shashin" in "Shashingo"), and collect words.
+There's also a mode where you get quizzed: a word is given to you and you have to go find it and take a picture of it in the world.

 <!------------------------------------------------------------------------------
 These are all the links used in this page.